Framing: What Are We Solving?

 Defining the Edges of the Problem

-A problem statement isn't just about what to solve.
-It's about shaping the edges of the solution.
-This is where the constraints introduced in Creative Theory in Design become practical.
-Boundaries like time, budget, platform restrictions, and legal requirements aren't afterthoughts.
+A problem statement is not just about what to solve.
+It shapes the edges of the solution.
+Here the constraints introduced in Creative Theory in Design become practical.
+Boundaries like time, budget, platform restrictions, and legal requirements are not afterthoughts.
 They're part of the problem we are trying to solve as well.
 List them early.
 Be clear about what's immovable, what's flexible, and what might help spark better thinking.
 A tight timeline might force a sharper focus.
 Strict accessibility rules may lead to more intelligent layouts.
 A limited budget might prompt a concept toward elegance rather than excess.
-Boundaries don't limit creativity.
-They focus on realistic expectations.
+Boundaries shouldn't limit creativity.
+They focus the work.

-Equally important is defining what success will look like for us.
-Without that, you're endlessly solving.
+Equally important is defining what success will look like.
+Without a success guideline, you are endlessly solving.
 What does "working" mean?
-Sometimes, success is measured by clear metrics, such as KPIs (Key Performance Indicators), conversions, or user insights.
+Sometimes, success is measured by clear metrics, conversions, or user insights.
 At other times, success is less tangible, such as enabling another part of the business to function more effectively.
 Be specific about what your ideal looks like.
 And just as importantly, attach a timeline.
 How will you know if the work is successful, and when will you check?

 Only when those edges are defined does the problem statement hold.
 Only then can you shift perspective and ask the more complex question: Who is this really for?